francescogerardomarra/its/learning/docker/docker-compose/component/service/replica/without-swarm/definition/definition.md

-# Without Docker Swarm Definition
+# Replicas without Docker Swarm Definition

 - **no built-in load balancing**: Docker Compose does not automatically distribute traffic across replicas, requiring an external reverse proxy like Nginx or Traefik;
 - **port conflicts**: multiple replicas of a service cannot share the same host port, making it necessary to use dynamically assigned ports or a reverse proxy;